 The engine model comprises pistons with plastic slide bushes.
 The slide bushes do not require lubrication.
 For each cylinder, the angle between cranks can be adjusted continuously.
 As an aid, marks are provided at 0°, 90°, 180° and 270°.

 The oscillating masses can be varied by using additional weights at the pistons.
-The four-throw crankshaft is driven by a DC motor and a synchronous belt.
+The four-throw crankshaft is directly driven by a DC motor via a claw coupling.
 The speed is electronically controlled and digitally displayed.
 The free forces and moments are recorded by force sensors placed at the support of the model.
 All electronic functions are integrated in the display and control unit.
 The display and control unit also contains the USB interface for data acquisition.

 The GUNT software enables the detailed evaluation of the signals of forces and moments.